atomic-blend/.github/profile/README.md

 ✅ **Offline Mode** – Work even without an internet connection.  *(WIP)* ✅ **Open API & Extensions** – Extend functionality with plugins and integrations.  *(TODO)*

+## 🗺️ Roadmap

+The roadmap is defined in a [dedicated repository](https://github.com/atomic-blend/roadmap) and a [GitHub Project](https://github.com/orgs/atomic-blend/projects/2) is available to have a more visual overview.

 ## 🔄 Project Status

-🚧 Current State: Atomic Blend is in the Proof of Concept (PoC) stage, focusing on task management with encryption.
+🚧 Current State: Atomic Blend is in it's initial phase, focusing on task management and notes with encryption.
 🔐 Encryption: Everything in the system has the potential to be fully encrypted.
 Currently, tasks are encrypted, and the encryption model is being expanded.
 💾 Backend Role: The backend will evolve into a real-time storage engine for syncing and collaboration, ensuring data security without direct access to user content.
-🔄 Upcoming Improvements: The encryption approach requires some rewrites, transitioning from RSA to Elliptic Curve Cryptography (ECC) to be quantum-resistant.

 ## 🤝 How to Contribute
 We welcome contributions from everyone!
 Here’s how you can help: